curl/curl/docs/INSTALL.md

     CPPFLAGS="-I/path/to/ssl/include" LDFLAGS="-L/path/to/ssl/lib" ./configure

-If you have shared SSL libs installed in a directory where your run-time linker does not find them (which usually causes configure failures), you can provide this option to gcc to set a hard-coded path to the run-time linker:
+If you have shared SSL libs installed in a directory where your runtime linker does not find them (which usually causes configure failures), you can provide this option to gcc to set a hard-coded path to the runtime linker:

     LDFLAGS=-Wl,-R/usr/local/ssl/lib ./configure --with-openssl